Manage a Team

 Florida

-No state income tax or supplemental rate.
+This state has no state income tax or supplemental rate.

 Georgia

 In Georgia, bonus pay tax rates are determined by the employee’s annual salary.
 The tax rates on supplemental wages, like bonuses, are set as follows: 2.0% for earnings under $8,000; 3.0% for $8,000 to $10,000; 4.0% for $10,000.01 to $12,000; 5.0% for $12,000.01 to $15,000; and 5.49% for amounts over $15,000.
-These rates, applicable to bonuses paid separately from regular wages, come in addition to federal and other payroll taxes.
+These rates, applicable to bonuses paid separately from regular wages, are in addition to federal and other payroll taxes.

 Hawaii

 In Hawaii, bonuses do not have a distinct tax rate at the state level but are taxed according to the same rates as other forms of income.
-The state’s income tax structure is progressive, with rates from 1.4% to 11% over 12 brackets, based on income levels.
+The state’s income tax structure is progressive, with rates from 1.4% to 11% over 12 brackets based on income levels.

 Idaho